SvilenStoev/Simple-Git-Web-App/README.md

-Simple Git web application, which supports database.
-Started on localhost and port using simple Http server, created during education in "C# web basic" module in SoftUni.
+Simple Git web application with database.
+Started on localhost and port using simple Http server, created for educational purposes during "C# web basic" module in SoftUni.
 The web application supports several pages:
 - Register page with username, password and email;
 - Login page with login functionality using already registered Username and Password;